How the world is harming the ocean—it's not just plastic

 Immediate and significant changes need to take place.
 Fortunately, all is not lost.
 Yet.
 There are people who are beginning to take action.
 This includes banning straws in establishments and outlawing the use of plastic bags.
-The recent bubble tea plastic cup crisis in SS15 is, and should be, a wake up call.
+The bubble tea plastic cup crisis in SS15 (in 2019) is, and should be, a wake up call.
 Companies in Malaysia have also jumped on the bandwagon.
 For example, fast food chains stopped providing plastic straws for consumption and some restaurants even provide metal ones instead.
 While these changes seem small, they do build up and will make a difference.
 Really.
 We don't want to see turtles suffering with straws pierced through them anymore.
 I know I don't.

 READ MORE: This is how you throw a zero-waste party